Tilehurst railway station: History

 The station is on the original line of the Great Western Railway, which opened in 1841, and was itself opened to traffic in 1882.

-In 2013, the redundant Goods Shed was demolished to make way for a new footbridge.
-The new bridge was necessary to give clearance for the overhead line electrification of the line.
-The new footbridge was opened in early December 2013 and the old footbridge demolished the following week.
+In 2013, the redundant goods shed was demolished to make way for a new footbridge; this was necessary to give clearance for the overhead line electrification of the line.
+The new footbridge was opened in early December 2013 and the old footbridge was demolished the following week.